 3. Close Rate

 - Works great to measure closed revenue and success rate

 - Key Stats: Number of Closed Opportunities, Number of Proposals Sent

 - To compute the Close Rate:

 - Divide: (Closed Opportunities / Proposals Sent ) * 100

 - If a sales rep sends out 15 proposals and closes 3 opportunities, the close rate is 20%

 - ( 3/15 ) * 100 = 20%

-By assigning weights to each activity of the sales process batting average lays relative importance on all the activities that salespeople are engaged in.
-It emphasizes on all the cardinal activities of salespeople and the scores help in creating a competitive spirit among the members of the sales team.
+By assigning weights to each sales process activity, the batting average lays relative importance on all salespeople’s activities.
+It emphasizes all the cardinal activities of salespeople, and the scores help create a competitive spirit among the sales team members.